Say Their Names: How to Be a Better Human

 Today, we can see the effects of our worst instincts in real time and high definition.
 We can even respond on social media, often baring our own hate and ugliness for all to see.
 We see, but do we really grasp what we are seeing?
 Does that witnessing seep and settle into the places in our hearts and minds that move us emotionally?
 Does it prod us to action?
 Or, does it compel us to change the channel, so to speak, and look away?

 For example, currently there are thousands of migrants living in squalid, unhealthy conditions in Greece and elsewhere.
 The media usually show these refugees huddled in front of tents or queued in front of what are horribly referred to as “feeding stations.”
-These displaced refugees roam nationless at rate rarely seen on our planet: around 71 million as of January 2019, according to the UN High Commissioner for Refugees.
+These displaced refugees roam nationless at a rate rarely seen on our planet: around 71 million as of January 2019, according to the UN High Commissioner for Refugees.

 Refugees and their children wait in the buffer zone at the Turkey-Greece border.
 Photo: AFP